Historic pink matte glaze tile

 So - what to do?

-1. We can see if we can come close with the glazes we have or some combinations.
-We have many more glaze colors than you will typically find from other manufacturers, and are willing to do some experimentation, even for small orders.
-We will let you know quickly if we can or cannot do the job for you.
+We can see if we can match, or come close, with the glazes we have or a custom glaze.
+We have many more glaze colors than you will often find from other manufacturers, and are willing to do some experimentation, even for small orders.
+We have successfully matched many tiles and we will let you know quickly if we can or cannot do the job for you.

 We CAN match and manufacture: